 The women of Srebrenica have been instrumental in seeking justice not only for the genocide but for all war crimes committed against Bosnian Muslims.
-Here we talk to Munira Subasić, President of the Mothers of the Enclaves of Srebrenica and Žepa, about justice after genocide – the successes, the failures, and the work still left to do.
+Here we talk to Munira Subasić, President of the Mothers of the Enclaves of Srebrenica and Žepa, about justice after the genocide – the successes, the failures, and the work still left to do.

 What does justice mean to you?